trdunsworth/DECCreport3/report_wk37.docx.md

 :::

-The median time to process medical calls was 49 seconds.
+The median time to process medical calls was 46.5 seconds.
 Again, this puts us in good form when examening our operational efficiency.
-We take longer on the phone for medical calls than we do fire-related calls.
-Again this is to be expected.
-The triage process should take longer to ensure that we are giving the best service to our community that we can.
+The median time on phones, 199.5 seconds, is longer than the overall median.
+That is to be expected with these calls taking longer to triage.

 ## Additional Analyses